-My feet are flat on the ground, my back is erect, my heart and mind are open — I breath, and sense the energy flowing through my veins, feeling it in my heart, travelling through my mind and into my hand.
+My feet are flat on the ground, my back is erect, my heart and mind are open — I breathe, and sense the energy flowing through my veins, feeling it in my heart, travelling through my mind and into my hand.
 As the pen touches the paper — I am totally connected.

 The ink and my energy are inter-mingled; the two entities are inseparable, they are working in unison, a unity — and out it pours!